shrtnr/rails-full-stack/README.md

-# SHRTNR: Ruby Full-Stack Implementation
+# SHRTNR: Ruby Service Implementation

-This is the Client/Server implementation of SHRTNR on Ruby.
-As Ruby has been my home language for a while, it made sense to use this as the reference implementation of the core SHRTNR featureset before branching out into other languages.
+This is the Service implementation of SHRTNR on Ruby.
+As Ruby has been my home language for a while, it made sense to use this as the reference implementation of the core SHRTNR feature set before branching out into other languages.

 ## Setup